ruhendrawan/cs201-2024/Week-05.md

 - examine the values of variables
 - move through your code step by step.

+Try in Visual Studio Code
-1. Set Breakpoints
+1. Set Breakpoints -- click the left side of the line number until a red circle appears
-2. Click on debug (Gear Icon)
+2. Click on debug (Gear Icon) -- may need to set up your IDE
-3. Inspect or watch the variable
+3. Inspect or watch the variable -- check the inspection and watch the window
-4. Go to the next line, next breakpoint, and stop
+4. Go to the next line, next breakpoint, and stop -- check the debugging control window

 #